Skip to main content

 Invoicing Tool

 Procore's Invoicing tool uses the user permission granted in the Commitments and Head Contracts tool.
 As your project progresses and the contracts have been created and approved, subcontractors can bill you for completed work via subcontractor progress claims.
-You can also create owner progress claims, which can then be emailed to the owner or the party that is being requested for payment.
+You can also create head contract progress claim, which can then be emailed to the owner or the party that is being requested for payment.

 To learn what else you can do with the Invoicing tool, see Invoicing